What is water safety for kids?

 - Keep aquariums and fishbowls out of reach of small children.

 By law, in most states and territories, all private swimming pools or spas that are 30 cm deep or deeper must have a swimming pool safety fence.
 This includes inflatable pools that can hold more than 30 cm of water.
 All swimming pool safety fences must meet Australian Standard 1926 (AS 1926) safety requirements.
-Remove any objects near the pool fence or in your yard that your child could climb on to and use to get over the pool fence.
+Remove any objects near the pool fence or in your yard that your child could climb to get over the pool fence.

 Water safety around dams, creeks, ponds and tanks